 Common causes for off-tracking are:

-- The aligners may not have finish expressing tooth movement but it was changed up.
+- The aligners may not have finished expressing tooth movement but it was changed.

 - Not wearing the aligners for enough hours.